[Update: Want an even easier way to calculate reorder points quickly? Check out our dedicated reorder point calculator, ReorderPointFormula.com!]

-Want to start setting the reorder point for your items?
-Well, instead of using your own formula for the calculation, you can plug in some numbers and use our reorder point calculator instead!
+Are you trying to figure out the reorder point for your items?
+Well, instead of doing the math yourself, you can just plug some numbers into our reorder point calculator!

-The reorder point formula and how it’s calculated
+The reorder point formula and how to calculate it

 Your reorder point tells you the stock level at which you should place a new purchase order for more stock.
-In other words, it lets you know the lowest stock level your inventory should reach before you place a new order.
+In other words, it lets you know your lowest stock level before you should place a new order.

-The formula and calculation for a reorder point works work out like this:
+The formula and calculation for a reorder point work out like this:

 (average daily unit sales x the lead time in days) + your safety stock = your reorder point

-This formula takes into account how fast the item is selling, how long it takes to get more, and accounts for extra stock you should keep on hand, just in case.
-We’ll look at each of these variables in a little more detail below:
+This formula takes three things into account.
+The first is how fast the item is selling.
+The second is how long it takes to get more.
+And finally, it accounts for the extra stock you should keep on hand, just in case.
+To illustrate, we’ll look at each of these variables in a little more detail below:

 How do I figure out average daily unit sales?

-The average daily unit sales is the quantity of an item you sell every day.
-You would simply take the quantity of how much the item sells and divide it by a time period.
+The average daily unit sales is the quantity of an item you sell daily.
+So, in order to calculate this, you can take the amount of how much the item sells and divide it by a time period.

 For example, if you sold 500 basketballs in a month that had 31 days, your average daily unit sales would be 500/31 = 16.12 basketballs a day.
-You don’t have to round to an even number and it’s perfectly fine if you sell less than one unit a day.
+You don’t have to round to an even number, and selling less than one unit a day is perfectly fine.

 Another example: if you sold 10 basketballs in a 31-day month, your average daily unit sales would be 0.32 basketballs a day.